The trucking industry has affected the political and economical history in the 20th century.

 As trucks became more practical and availability increased, the rail gradually began to lose business to trucking companies.
 With the regulatory environment, the rail was usually less expensive for carrying freight – but service by truck was much better for timing.

 In 1912, trucks were equipment with lights to allow them to be driven at night and make up travel time that was previously spent sleeping.
 The fifth wheel innovation came in the 1920’s, greatly enhancing the speed with which loads could be picked up and dropped off.
-Durin this time, the semi-trailer was becoming more popular and this innovation made a huge impact on the way that freight and cargo was transported.
+During this time, the semi-trailer was becoming more popular and this innovation made a huge impact on the way that freight and cargo was transported.

 There was less than 15, 000 miles of paved roads throughout the US in 1914, but during the next decade, the federal government spent $75 million on new road construction along with improving existing roadways.